423s22/G6/userTesting/UserTest2.md

  ## User Background

+User 2 is a student at MSU with a double major in Accounting and Finance.
+This user frequently uses technology in their day to day and would consider themselves as tech savvy.
+The user has some experience with retail work, but they have never set up the database for a store.
+Entering this test, the user felt confident critiquing the design elements from experiences in their degree.

  ## Results
+ Part of the results from this user test can be noted in the interview response questions located above(https://github.com/423s22/G6/blob/main/userTesting/UserTest1.md#phase-2-interview).
+In addition to the interview questions the user was able to use the app with little difficulty.
+The user did feel confused a few times when using the app, they contributed this being their first time working with this software.

  ## Analysis
+ This user test had fewer notable challenges within the tests.
+The user had more issues with wording within the app then features in the app itself.
+The problem with the wording is important to note because it slowed the user from completing the tasks.
+The FAQ page also affected the users testing since the bright colors distracted the user, and the user felt as if they were on a different website since the colors did not line up.

  ## Software Changes
 1) Change wording on a few buttons on the homepage change “Listed Products” to “Create Options” and “FAQ”